davidfekke/fek.io/src/blog/2021-05-25/how-to-serialize-and-deserialize-objects-on-i-os.md

 Secure Coding will enable the encoding and decoding in a way that will prevent object substitution attacks.
 If an object substitution attack were to occur, it is possible that object being unarchived could inflate into an object that could potentially allow an attack.

-Lets add the `NSSecureCoding` protocol to our class.
+Lets' add the `NSSecureCoding` protocol to our class.

 ```swift
 class Vehicle: NSObject, NSCoding, NSSecureCoding {